Skip to main content

 Intermediate

-To truly grasp the privacy implications of programs, we must move beyond the foundational understanding of their structure and examine the specific legal mechanics at play.
+To truly grasp the privacy implications of corporate wellness programs, we must move beyond the foundational understanding of their structure and examine the specific legal mechanics at play.
 The primary regulators of this space are HIPAA, GINA, and the ADA.

 Their application, particularly that of HIPAA, creates the significant divergence in privacy protections between programs inside and outside a group health plan.
 This divergence is not a minor detail; it fundamentally alters the legal status of your health information and dictates how it can be handled, used, and shared.